-Today, I am showing you the salad I eat two or three (or four or five) times a week.
+Today, I am showing you my quick and easy Greek salad recipe.
+Truly, I eat this two or three (or four or five) times a week.
+It’s the perfect salad to meal prep for the week ahead.
 Sometimes it is lunch, sometimes it is supper, sometimes it is a snack, and I’m not gonna lie, sometimes it is breakfast.

 Isn’t that a gorgeous salad?

 Yeah.
 Now I’ve got to go eat this.
 I highly suggest you make your own and join me!

 - The undressed salad will last in an airtight container in the fridge for up to 4 days.

 - You can’t freeze fresh salad.

 Here are some variations to make this Greek salad recipe work for you: